-Ranked 169 out of 180 on Transparency

-International's Corruption Perception

-Index, corruption (and impunity for corrupt activities) is rampant in both the public and private sectors.
+Ranked 162 out of 180 (with a score of 20/100) on Transparency International's Corruption Perception Index, corruption (and impunity for corrupt activities) is rampant in both the public and private sectors.
 Christians who speak against it are vulnerable to attack.